BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

 ### Archive repository
 #### Default
-You don't have to implement anything if you comply with the archive and delete rules from the [How it works](#how-it-works) section.
 The BIA Frawmeork will automatically associate the corresponding implementation `TGenericArchiveRepository<TEntity, TKey>` of all interfaces `ITGenericArchiveRepository<TEntity, TKey>` when requested by injection in the archive service (see [next chapter](#archive-service)).
+So, you don't have to implement your own archive repository for your entity.

 ``` csharp title="ITGenericArchiveRepository.cs"
 namespace BIA.Net.Core.Domain.RepoContract